pyOpenSci/python-package-guide/documentation/index.md

 ---
 name: directive-fig
 width: 80%
-alt: Image showing that the MovingPandas GitHub repository has the required package health files.
+alt: Image showing the files in the the MovingPandas GitHub repository.
+Files there include code of conduct.md, Contributing.md, license.txt, readme.md.
 ---
 An example from the MovingPandas GitHub repository with all of the major files in it including CONTRIBUTING.md, README.md, CODE_OF_CONDUCT.md and a LICENSE.txt file. *(screen shot taken Nov 23 2022)*
 ```